bejanlab/LLMs4SSIs/README.md

-Large language models (LLMs) for identifying surgical site infections (SSIs) in clinical text.
+Evaluation of large language models (LLMs) for identifying surgical site infections (SSIs) in clinical text.